deligent4/ltc2959_library/README.md

-- ## Library not tested yet on physical hardware.
-- # TODO- TESTING
+- # TODO- validate functions other than the basic ones, get_current, get_voltage and get_charge.